dekoza/mtgpl/docs/_sources/BOK.rst.txt

 :mtgtip:`Scour<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/9/a9cac762-7482-471f-b4de-e0cb6da5451c.jpg?1562878998|https://scryfall.com/card/bok/20/scour?utm_source=api>`
    Exile target enchantment.
 Search its controller's graveyard, hand, and library for all cards with the same name as that enchantment and exile them.
-Then that player shuffles their library.
+Then that player shuffles.

 :mtgtip:`Shining Shoal<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/8/78ca16f8-336a-444b-9f78-e97a3f20a3bc.jpg?1562877977|https://scryfall.com/card/bok/21/shining-shoal?utm_source=api>`
-   You may exile a white card with converted mana cost X from your hand rather than pay this spell's mana cost.
+   You may exile a white card with mana value X from your hand rather than pay this spell's mana cost.

    The next X damage that a source of your choice would deal to you and/or creatures you control this turn is dealt to any target instead.